swares985/CYBR4580-Project2501/README.md

 ## Project Goals
 * Develop a program to test Java 6 Enterprise Editions memory management procedures
-* Determine the amount of time that JVM will keep application information in its memory for the Java 6 Enterprise Edition
+* Determine the amount of time that JVM will keep application information in its memory for the Java 7 Enterprise Edition
-* Determine if any improvements can be made to the Java 6 Enterprise Edition memory management procedures through faster memory deletion, or through handling sensitive data in a different way
+* Determine if any improvements can be made to the Java 7 Enterprise Edition memory management procedures through faster memory deletion, or through handling sensitive data in a different way

 ## Project Merit
-We believe that, by analyzing and improving the Java 6 Enterprise Edition, we would be able to improve data security in corporations worldwide.
+We believe that, by analyzing and improving the Java 7 Enterprise Edition, we would be able to improve data security in corporations worldwide.
 With how Java handles memory deletion in the sixth edition it stores data that could contain sensitive information.
-Since XX% of companies (Should we add some stats about how many companies are using java 6 compared to other versions?) the impact of this security flaw can be catastrophic.

 ## Project Timeline